ISISComputingGroup/ibex_developers_manual/Our-Lua-Utility-Functions.md

 Set the hardware flow control for when it is off or on.

 - device: String, the name of the asyn port.
-- flowControlOn: Boolean, true if hardware flow control is on.
+- `flowControlOn`: Boolean, true if hardware flow control is on.

 ### `setSoftwareFlowControl(device, flowControlOn)`